lazytalk/AzureFileSys/README.md

  - Remove dev query parameter usage in production; examples do not rely on dev-only shortcuts in Production.
  - Use Azure SQL / managed database instead of local SQLite (future provider switch via configuration).
  - Harden: ensure any dev-only endpoints are disabled by setting `EnvironmentMode` appropriately.

+Note: the staging deployment script (`scripts/deploy-staging.ps1`) stores Key Vault secrets using single-dash names (for example `BlobStorage-ConnectionString` and `TableStorage-ConnectionString`).
+App Service app settings reference these secret names and must match the names present in the Key Vault.

 ### Dev Run Script
 `scripts/dev-run.ps1` launches the API pre-configured for local development.